Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

-Again, one still has a Lorentzian pole structure, with a width proportional to $\Sigma^\mc{A}$, and with $\Sigma^\mc{H}$ modifying the dispersion relation.
-In the ensuing calculations, we will use resummed propagators for the fermions $F$ and $f$ in thermal equilibrium.
+Again, one still has a Lorentzian pole structure with a width proportional to $\Sigma^\mc{A}$, and with $\Sigma^\mc{H}$ modifying the dispersion relation.
+In the ensuing calculations, we will use resummed propagators for the fermions $F$ and $f$ in thermal equilibrium, which is well justified as both carry SM charges.

 To finalize, we shall mention that in the case of thermal equilibrium, the propagators and self-energies satisfy additional constraints, known as the Kubo-Martin-Schwinger (KMS) relations.
 For propagators in Wigner space, these are